ArmaanBhasin698/MIST4610Group5/README.md

 This query provides a summary of the different activity categories that are offered by the Department of Recreational Sports, making it quick for a manager to observe.

-2. List all client information - Theresa
+2. List all client information

 <img width="625" height="302" alt="image" src="https://github.com/user-attachments/assets/501a27b9-1ea7-41d1-bb48-809965d05c0f" />